bemporad/jax-sysid/README.md

 <a name="acknowledgments"></a>
 ## Acknowledgments

+This project has received partial support from the European Research Council (ERC), Advanced Research Grant "COMPACT" (Grant Agreement No. 101141351).

 We thank Roland Toth for suggesting the use of Kung's method for initializing linear state-space models and Kui Xie for feedback on the reconstruction of the initial state via EKF + RTS smoothing.

 <a name="bibliography"></a>